 - your company (or yourself) having the advertising value – which can be substantially higher than that of an expansive print ad.

-However, it is not easy to do, because a lot is needed: first of all a suitable subject which is of interest for many and suitable for the journal, then a substantial technical expertise combined with writing skills, then the time to do it, then the efficiency to do it fast but still with high quality, and finally the connection with an editor whom you can convince.
+However, it is not easy to do because a lot is needed: first of all, a suitable subject which is of interest for many and suitable for the journal, then a substantial technical expertise combined with writing skills, then the time to do it, then the efficiency to do it fast but still with high quality, and finally the connection with an editor whom you can convince.
 Well, the latter should be the smallest challenge if you have done a good job several times.
-I tell you from my experience that many editors are more than happy about someone who combines the above-mentioned qualities – particularly if you add some others, such as reliably delivering the materials in time.
+I tell you from my experience that many editors are more than happy having found someone who combines the above-mentioned qualities – particularly if you add some others, such as reliably delivering the materials in time.
 By the way, please don't offer them garbage while telling them that you got the idea from my article!

 Other Photonics Journals

 In addition to a few trade journals, there is a great variety of other photonics journals.
 Some of them are freely available, helping them to get a substantial international circulation.
 Some examples:

 - Optics & Photonics News (OPN)